dkirkby/E4S/setup.md

 **If you are using the latest "Catalina" version 11.x.x of MacOS, I recommend the ALPHA version instead of the official installer because of [this issue](https://github.com/mu-editor/mu/issues/1147).**

+The first time you run the Mu Editor, you will be prompted to select a [mode](https://codewith.mu/en/tutorials/1.0/modes): select the *Adafruit CircuitPython* mode (or, *CircuitPython* if that is not available).
+Whenever you are running Mu, you can view and change your mode by clicking on the *Mode*  button in the toolbar.

 I recommend that everyone start with the Mu Editor.
 However, if you prefer to use a different editor, start [here](https://learn.adafruit.com/welcome-to-circuitpython/creating-and-editing-code#1-use-an-editor-that-writes-out-the-file-completely-when-you-save-it-2977444-22).

 You are now ready to starting programming your M4 device.